ondrs/upload-manager/README.md

         $this->upload->listen('path/to/dir');
     }

-Or if you want to upload just a single file, for ex. by form, call directly the upload method
+If you want to upload just a single file, for example with a form, call directly the upload method

     public function processForm($form)
     {